Archdiocese of Porto Alegre

 The Archdiocese of Porto Alegre (Archidioecesis Portalegrensis in Brasilia) is a Latin Church metropolitan archdiocese of the Catholic Church in Rio Grande do Sul state, Brazil.

 The archdiocese's cathedral is the Metropolitan Cathedral of Our Lady Mother of God in Porto Alegre.
-Archbishop Emeritus Dadeus Grings was succeeded by the current incumbent, Archbishop Jaime Spengler, who was appointed on 18 September 2013 by Pope Francis, and installed on 15 November 2013.
+Archbishop Emeritus Dadeus Grings was succeeded by the incumbent, Archbishop Jaime Spengler, who was appointed on 18 September 2013 by Pope Francis, and installed on 15 November 2013.

 History

 It was erected as the Diocese of São Pedro do Rio Grande by Pope Pius IX on 7 May 1848, on territory split off from the Diocese of São Sebastião do Rio de Janeiro.

 On 15 August 1910, it was elevated by Pope Pius X to the rank of a Metropolitan archdiocese, having lost territories to establish the Diocese of Pelotas, the Diocese of Santa Maria, and the Diocese of Uruguaiana.
 On 8 September 1934, it lost territories to establish the Diocese of Caxias and the Territorial Prelature of Vacaria.
 On 18 January 1957, it gained territory back from the Territorial Prelature of Vacaria.